Junior Eurovision Song Contest 2020: Bidding phase and host city selection

 After Poland's victory in the contest, the director-general of Polish broadcaster Telewizja Polska (TVP), Jacek Kurski, stated that the country would apply to host the event again in 2020.
 However, Kurski stated that the possibility of two consecutive editions of the event in Poland could be frowned upon by the EBU.
 After a period of uncertainty, in the last week of December 2019, it was reported by Gazeta Wyborcza that some Kraków City Councillors were expressing interest in taking the proposal that the contest be held in the city, focused on Tauron Arena.
 A few days later on 8 January 2020, the proposal was discussed at the City Council and accepted by the majority of its members.
 Poland was confirmed as the host country in March 2020 and Kraków was seen as the main frontrunner to become the host city.

 Following the cancellation of the Eurovision Song Contest 2020 due to the COVID-19 pandemic, work on the event was suspended indefinitely.
 On 16 May 2020, during the airing of Eurovision: Europe Shine a Light, it was confirmed that the Junior Eurovision Song Contest 2020 would be held in a minor scale inside a television studio in Warsaw on 29 November.

-Later in May 2020, Mayor of Kraków Jacek Majchrowski revealed that the city was originally set to host the event in the Tauron Arena but pulled out due to a dispute over TVP's coverage; the broadcaster, at the time known to align with the speaking points of the Law and Justice (PiS) government, aired a critical report highlighting the city's expenditures during Majrchrowski's tenure as mayor, which was seen as an attempt to vilify his image due to his differing political views on certain issues, and, in retalliation, he pulled funding for the event, leading TVP to search for a replacement.
+Later in May 2020, Mayor of Kraków Jacek Majchrowski revealed that the city was originally set to host the event in the Tauron Arena but pulled out due to a dispute over TVP's coverage; the broadcaster, at the time known to align with the speaking points of the Law and Justice (PiS) government, aired a critical report highlighting the city's expenditures during Majchrowski's tenure as mayor, which was seen as an attempt to vilify his image due to his differing political views on certain issues, and, in retaliation, he pulled funding for the event, leading TVP to search for a replacement.

 On 7 October, Rafał Brzozowski revealed in an interview for TVP that the contest would take place in Studio 5 at the TVP headquarters in Warsaw.
 In that studio, TVP1 has produced the game show Jaka to melodia? since 2019.
 Previously, the venue had organised multiple Polish national finals for both the adult and junior versions of the contest.

 Participants

+Eligibility for participation in the Junior Eurovision Song Contest requires a national broadcaster with active EBU membership capable of receiving the contest via the Eurovision network and broadcasting it live nationwide.
+The EBU issues invitations to participate in the contest to all active members.